Global human rights defenders stream

 Assessing HRDs at risk: Cessation (after arrival in Canada)

 When an HRD returns to their country of origin or habitual residence, it should not be assumed that they will avail themselves of the country’s protection.
-The HRD may use their passport during travel and have a regular presence in their home country for a significant period even when while facing persecution in that country and not benefiting from state protection.
+The HRD may use their passport during travel and have a regular presence in their home country for a significant period even while facing persecution in that country and not benefiting from state protection.
 HRDs have an exceptional commitment to their cause and are therefore often willing to withstand a high level of personal risk to do their work.

 Under these circumstances, HRDs must be assessed to confirm whether: